-Pumps are essential in a large variety of applications.
-Pumps are a vital equipment for any system that deals with water, from heating circulating flows, to consumer or industrial water supply, fountains, fire protection systems, and washing machines.
+Pumps are used in many applications and industries, being a vital piece of equipment for any system that deals with water, from heating circulating flows, to consumer or industrial water supply, fountains, fire protection systems, and washing machines.

-In a simple classification, pumps have two major types: centrifugal pumps (or rotodynamic pumps) and positive displacement pumps .
+Simply classified, pumps fall into 2 major categories: centrifugal pumps (or rotodynamic pumps) and positive displacement pumps .

-Centrifugal Pumps produce a head and a flow by increasing the velocity of the liquid through the machine due to the help of a rotating vane impeller.
-These pumps include radial, axial and mixed flow units.
+Centrifugal pumps produce a head and a flow by increasing the liquid’s velocity through the machine, with the help of a rotating vane impeller.
+These pumps include radial, axial, and mixed flow units.
 Centrifugal pumps can further be classified as:

 • end suction pumps